mvelosop/explore-docker-vscode/README.md

   dotnet new webapp --name WebApp --output WebApp
   ```

-- Create a solution file in the src folder and add both projects to the solution
+- Create a solution file in the src folder and add both projects to the solution.

   ```powershell
   dotnet new sln -n explore-docker-vscode